Sheldon Souray: Personal life

 Souray was born in Elk Point, Alberta, to Richard Souray and Lillian Parenteau.
 He is of Métis descent and has one sister who is two years older.
 At a young age, Souray moved with his family from Fishing Lake Métis Settlement to a small community in Alberta in order for his sister to attend school.
 In another two years, they moved again so that Souray could play organized sports.
 While still in elementary school, Souray's parents divorced; he first lived with his mother before moving in with his father at age nine.
 Growing up, he attended Archbishop O'Leary Catholic High School with former fellow Oiler Fernando Pisani.
 Souray has a tattoo of a Métis Chief in full headdress on his arm.
 He says the tattoo is meant as a reminder to himself to be a positive role model for Native and Métis children, as he himself is proud of his Métis heritage.

 Souray was married to former Baywatch actress Angelica Bridges from 2002 to 2007.
-Bridges in an episode of Millionaire Matchmaker claimed Souray abused her.
 They have two daughters.

-In 2011, Souray met former wrestler Kelly Kelly at a Maxim party, and the pair began dating.
-They got married in Cabo San Lucas, Mexico on February 27, 2016, and split time between Las Vegas and Los Angeles.
-The couple separated and filed for divorce in 2017.
+In 2011, Souray began dating American professional wrestler and model Barbie Blank, best known for her time in WWE under the ring name "Kelly Kelly", after having met at a Maxim party.
+They got married on February 27, 2016 in Cabo San Lucas, Mexico, and split time between Las Vegas, Nevada and Los Angeles, California.
+The couple divorced in 2017.

-In August 2020, Souray got engaged to Tess Annique.
-They got married September 12, 2021 in Coeur d'Alene, Idaho.
-Annique and Souray currently reside in Las Vegas.
+In August 2020, Souray got engaged to American model Tess Annique.
+They got married on September 12, 2021.
+They have one son and currently reside in Las Vegas.

 Souray is co-owner, along with former NHL goaltender Martin Brodeur and Montreal restaurateur Andrea Dell'Orefice, of a Rivière-des-Prairies pizzeria.